sudorandom/kmcd.dev/content/posts/2024/grpc-the-bad-parts/index.md

 ## ded internet theory

-I see a lot of gRPC/protobuf discussions places that are devoid of activity.
+I see a lot of gRPC/protobuf communities that are devoid of activity.
 The lack of visible activity on some websites might create the impression that gRPC is stagnant or less actively maintained.
 This could deter potential adopters and contribute to slower community growth.
 This might be a case of too many options, making it difficult to find someone to nerd out about gRPC outside of GitHub issues where such enthusiasm might be perceived as annoying.

 {{< figure src="squirrel.jpg" caption="We can be lonely together." height="500px" >}}